The process of finishing our basement was long and detailed but now we have a whole floor of new space! Here’s a guide on how you can do it too.

 - more insulation

-- install doors (the frame of the door needs to be in place)
+- install doors (the frame of the door would already need to be in place)

-- trim and baseboards (this could be in a different step depending on the flooring)
+- trim and baseboards (this could be done at a different time, depending on the flooring)

 - install lighting and outlets